 Finding the right web host is never an easy task – especially if you want to find one with a high-level of WordPress knowledge.
-With that in mind, we’re here to help you make a decision on one of the popular solutions, with an in-depth Bluehost managed WordPress hosting review.
+With that in mind, we’re here to help you make a decision on one of the most popular solutions, with an in-depth Bluehost managed WordPress hosting review.

 There’s plenty that a dedicated WordPress host can offer you compared to a more general purpose solution.
 Much like SiteGround (the subject of our previous review), Bluehost is used by so many people that its functionality warrants a closer inspection.

 In this review, we’ve picked the Bluehost offering apart – outlining its specific features, support, and performance – before giving you our opinion on whether its plans offer good value for money.

 Bluehost managed WordPress hosting review: features 📢

 Unlike some other hosts, Bluehost is a little lean on WordPress-specific features.
 Let’s take a look at what’s on offer:

 - ManageWP integration: Bluehost offers native support for ManageWP, starting at five websites on their basic plan.

 - WordPress custom control panel: A dashboard designed with WordPress users in mind.

 Considering some plans are marketed towards WordPress power users, we expected a bit more from Bluehost in terms of specific features.
 Let’s check out how the host fares in other areas.

 The first stop in our Bluehost managed WordPress hosting review is support.
 An excellent support service is the backbone of any hosting provider, and you need to be assured of its quality before considering any other aspect.
 To begin with, Bluehost offers: